gSchool/DNA-release-2/02-Phase-1/05-understanding-tech-role.md

 * **Technical debt in code elegance:** Writing a string of code is like writing a sentence: that’s why we call them coding “languages”.
 Much like writing a clear and concise paragraph, writing clean, elegant code can sometimes be difficult.
 Because of that initial difficulty, teams often choose an easier, but often more lengthy and “hard-coded” method of execution.
 As scenarios change, failures occur because the code was written for specificity, not flexibility.
 A rule to remember: the more code there is, the more expensive it is to maintain, and the greater the risk for failure.

 * **Technical debt in aging products or hardware:** Technology is constantly evolving.
 A new computer today is soon superseded by next year’s more efficient model, featuring larger data storage, greater processing power, improved graphics, etc. Time also creates vulnerabilities often exploited by hackers.
-The longer your system is available, the greater the likelihood of hackers attempting breach its security.
+The longer your system is available, the greater the likelihood of hackers attempting to breach its security.
 Just like your personal technology, advantages exist with upgrading an outdated system that is increasingly unreliable or prone to hacking.

 This leads us to two critical aspects of technical debt that you need to be mindful of: